handsontable/hyperformula/docs/guide/custom-functions.md

 You can assign multiple aliases to a single custom function.

-In your function plugin, in the `aliases` property, add aliases for your function:
+In your function plugin, in the static `aliases` property, add aliases for your function:

 ```javascript
 MyFunctionPlugin.aliases = {